- This event has passed.

 February 25 @ 8:00 am - 5:00 pmFree

 Acadia National Park is truly a four-season delight, yet many Mainers have never experienced Acadia during the quieter winter months.
-For anyone with an interest in birding, this is a magical time of year.
+For anyone with an interest in birding, it can be a magical time of year.
 Most of our breeding songbirds will not return until April or May, but they have been replaced by a wide variety of Canada-breeding species that spend their winters here, both on land and on the water.
-Trip leaders Bob and Sandi Duchesne have been birding Acadia and Mt.
-Desert Island in winter for over four decades, and they look forward to sharing some of their favorite spots and species with you.
-This trip is suitable for all levels of birding experience; we will walk for short distances at a number of stops, but no extensive hiking is involved.
+Trip leaders Bob and Sandi Duchesne have been birding Acadia and the “quiet side” of Mt.
+Desert Island in winter for five decades, and they look forward to sharing some of their favorite spots and species with you.
+This trip is suitable for all levels of birding experience.
+We will walk for short distances at selected stops, but no extensive hiking is involved.
 Bring a brown-bag lunch and snacks, binoculars, a spotting scope if you have one (leaders will share theirs), and a camera if you want to capture the amazing scenery.
-Meet in the parking lot behind Wendy’s just off I-95 Exit 193 (Stillwater Avenue) in Old Town at 6:30 a.m., or at Fields Pond Audubon Center at 7:00 a.m. to form carpools; if you live closer to MDI, we can arrange to meet you en route.
-Please call 989-2591 to pre-register, let us know where you will meet us to carpool, and provide contact information.
-Sandi will call or e-mail you on Friday night prior to 9 p.m. if this trip has to cancel for bad weather.
+Meet at Fields Pond Audubon Center at 7:00 a.m. to form carpools; if you live closer to MDI, we can arrange to meet you en route.
+Please call Sandi at 207-735-5436 to pre-register, let us know where you want to meet us to carpool, and provide contact information.
+Sandi will call on Saturday night prior to 7 p.m. if we need to cancel due to bad weather.

 Sunday, February 25, 8:00 a.m. to 5:00 p.m.